-“A Sight to Behold” is an art project which is part of the Creative Communities Programme within Hull UK City of Culture 2017.
+HERIB is celebrating receiving a grant for its “A Sight to Behold” project from the Creative Communities Programme as part of Hull UK City of Culture 2017.

-The project involves a partnership of organisations, communities, groups and visually impaired individuals from across a variety of sight support charities in Yorkshire and Lincolnshire, who are working together to develop the multi-sensory sculpture that, once complete, will go on display in the Hull Eye Hospital and will be accessible to the thousands of visitors who pass through the hospital doors each week.
+The project will involve a partnership of organisations, communities, groups and visually impaired individuals from across a variety of sight support charities in Yorkshire and Lincolnshire, who will work together to develop the multi-sensory sculpture that, once complete, will go on display in the Hull Eye Hospital and will be accessible to the thousands of visitors who pass through the hospital doors each week.

 Delivered in partnership with the Big Lottery Fund, a Principal Partner of Hull 2017, Hull 2017 invited individuals and organisations to come up with ideas for new projects that were creative at heart, celebrated arts and culture and would have a transformative effect, particularly within local communities around Hull.

 The successful applicants are set to receive between £300 and £10,000 each to develop their proposals, which will be an important part of the Hull 2017 cultural programme.
 All projects put community involvement or participation at their heart, reflecting the diversity of the city and will appeal to people of all ages.